Hyperventilation is fast breathing. In some cases, people who hyperventilate may breath deeper than normal.

 In this article, learn more about hyperventilation, the possible causes, and when to see a doctor.

 The main symptom of hyperventilation is fast breathing.
 Rapid breathing can cause low carbon dioxide levels in the body, which may lead to additional symptoms.

 Symptoms that may occur along with hyperventilation include:

 Hyperventilation is not a disease.
 Instead, it is a symptom of another condition or the result of emotional distress.

 Fear, panic, or stress

 One of the most common causes of hyperventilation is emotional distress, including panic, fear, or anxiety.
-One study of people experiencing hyperventilation found that the most common additional symptom was fear.
+One

 About half of the people in the study also had a psychiatric condition.
 Some doctors refer to hyperventilation due to emotions as “hyperventilation syndrome.”